lcbc-epfl/packed_dna_8oxog/README.md

 * wt_0_curves_data : analogous to above

 QMMM_MD directory contains:
 * N.B.
-Full trajectory files are too large for github or zenodo storage, so reduced example frames are found directly on zenodo
+Full trajectory files are too large for github or zenodo storage, so reduced initial trajectory frames are found directly on zenodo.
+There are 60 frames from the first 60000 time steps of each trajectory.
 * 8oxoG_reg1
 * * 8oxoG_reg1_oxidized_qmmm
   * * cpmd.inp : input file for cpmd qmmmm md run